 Some people are not very fond of our new friend Cortana; occasionally, she seems more annoying than helpful.
 However, completely turning her off is much trickier than it sounds.
 With our tools, you'll just need to click a button to completely shut her off.

 One drive is enabled by default, and whether your actually using it or not, it's running in the background.
 There is not a quick "turn it off now" button; so we decided to include one in our tools.
 Don't want one drive?
 No problem; now it's easy to get rid of.

-We've collected a bunch of URL where Windows 10 sends data to; and if we block all those URL on your computer, they can't collect any information.
-With these rules in place, you won't be exposing your data to them anytime soon.
+We've gathered a bunch of URL where Windows 10 sends data to; and if we block all those URL on your computer, Windows can’t send any of those information to their server.
+With these rules in place, your personal data will not be leaving your computer.